Auto Detailing Contracts: Everything You Need to Know

 Marketing for Auto Detailing Business

 - Get your business cards and marketing materials printed.
-Having your business name and logo on these materials not only look professional but it also provides contact information to your prospective customers.
+Having your business name and logo on these materials not only looks professional but it also provides contact information to your prospective customers.

 - Pitch the importance of having a detailing contract to customers.
 If you manage to get some weekly cleaning contracts, it will provide you with regular income.